wp-plugins/nextgen-facebook/readme.txt

 = Install Methods =

 After purchasing NGFB Open Graph Pro, an email will be sent to you with installation instructions and a unique Transaction ID.
 Enter your unique Transaction ID on the Advanced settings page, and after saving the changes, an update for NGFB Open Graph will appear on the WordPress Updates page.
-Update the NGFB Open Graph plugin from within WordPress, as you would any other plugin, to download and install the new Pro version.
+Update the NGFB Open Graph plugin from within WordPress, as you would any other plugin, to download and activate the new Pro version.

 If you download the NGFB Open Graph plugin as an archive file -- either [the Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) or [from WordPress.org](http://wordpress.org/plugins/nextgen-facebook/developers/) -- follow the *Automated Removal* (if NGFB Open Graph is already installed) and the *Semi-Automated Install* methods to remove, install, and activate the new plugin.
 Please take care to check the "Preserve on Uninstall" option on the Advanced settings page, before removing the plugin (as explained in the *Automated Removal* procedure).